Traffic Tickets in Ohio

 You may also have the option to reduce your charges or dismiss the ticket by completing traffic school.

 Check your traffic ticket for instructions on how to contest your ticket and schedule a court hearing (if you don't already have a court date set).
 If you’ve lost your ticket, contact the relevant county court for instructions.

 Go to our page about Fighting Traffic Tickets to learn more.

 NOTE: If you appear in court in Ohio, you may wish to hire a traffic ticket attorney to help your case.

 If you lose your OH traffic ticket, contact the traffic court in the county where you were ticketed.
 Depending on the county, they may offer an online ticket search feature.

 For more details, visit our Lost Traffic Tickets page.

-If you’re a commercial driver, you’ll need to notify your employer within 30 days of receiving a traffic ticket in Ohio.
+If you’re a commercial driver, you’ll need to notify your employer within 30 days of receiving a traffic ticket.
 The penalty you’ll receive will depend on your driving history.

 You can find more details about OH traffic tickets on our Traffic Ticket FAQ page.
 It contains information on topics including:

 Other Topics in This Section